jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 (3) Any refund made under this section must be paid out of a Crown Bank Account without further appropriation than this section.

 ### 152B Offsetting child support payments
-(1) If 2 parents are each to be liable to pay the other an amount of child support, the Commissioner may at any time before both of the amounts of child support concerned become due and payable offset one liability against the other.
+(1) This section applies if 2 persons are each liable to pay in respect of the other an amount of child support under a formula assessment (whether or not those amounts have become due and payable).
+(1A) The Commissioner may at any time offset one amount against the other if the Commissioner is satisfied that it would be just and equitable to do so.
-(2) However, the Commissioner cannot exercise this power in respect of any liability of a parent in respect of a period if during that period the other parent is expected to be a social security beneficiary (as defined in section 2(1)).
+(2) However, the Commissioner cannot exercise this power in respect of any amount in respect of a period if during that period the other parent is expected to be a social security beneficiary (as defined in section 2(1)).
+(3) Subsection (4) applies if—
+  (a) the power to offset should not have been exercised because of subsection (2); and (b) the reversal of the offsetting results in a requirement to pay an additional amount of child support.
+(4) The parent must pay the additional amount within 30 days after the date on which the notice of reversal is given to the parent.

 ## Part 10 — Automatic deductions